ThePhD/ThePhD.github.io/_posts/2020-01-23-To Bind A Reference Optional.markdown

 ### A Deafening Silence

 After attending your first Committee Meeting, dear reader, you get access to what is called "The Reflector".
 It's a fancy name for "private e-mail lists for Committee Members to discuss technical stuff".
-Post-Rapperswil I joined the reflector, verified my access, and then posted my very first message on the Reflector to some 100+ people:
+Post-Rapperswil I joined the Reflector, verified my access, and then posted my very first message on the Reflector to some 100+ people:

 > Dear LEWG,
 >